netzkolchose/django-computedfields/docs/examples.rst

 *When should I actually use the context?*

-In general you should avoid the context as much as possible.
+In general you should avoid the context.
 When you need performant insert and update code, my first advice will always be to switch to proper bulk usage in your business logic.
 This is guaranteed to give you the best performance without getting into dirty raw SQL business, and databases just love set-like mass actions.
 Furthermore the querysets for those bulk actions